maliMirkec/personal-website/site/articles/recursively-includible-angular-directive.md

 The solution lies in **recursion**.
 It is a programming principle when a function calls itself.
 In our case, we'll use a **recursive-repeater** directive that will call itself.

-> {cldnry angular-repeater-template_pzfvoq.png "Template for angular repeater." %}
+{% cldnry "angular-repeater-template_pzfvoq" "Template for angular repeater." %}

 _For now, ignore IsObject() and IsNumber() functions._